Godzilla: King of the Monsters (soundtrack): Critical response

-Critical review from Zanobard Reviews gave a positive response, saying "as monster scores go, Bear McCreary’s score to Godzilla: King Of The Monsters is mind-blowingly good.
+Despite the film’s mixed reception, the soundtrack was received positively by critics.
+The review from Zanobard Reviews says "as monster scores go, Bear McCreary’s score to Godzilla: King Of The Monsters is mind-blowingly good.
 The fact that each of the featured monsters has their own theme is a great compositional choice, and the various reprises of their classic themes just makes the experience even better.
 The album is also breathtakingly well-orchestrated throughout, being as dramatic as it is terrifying, and featuring many a welcome action cue."
 Critic Jonathan Broxton called the score as McCreary's "best score of his career to date" and saying that "It’s not just the fact that he respected the musical heritage of the franchise; it’s not just that the new kaiju themes are all unique and memorable; it’s not just that the score has an intelligent internal architecture that applies thematic ideas leitmotivically; it’s not just the brilliant use of so many different vocal styles; it’s not just the creative instrumentation; and it’s not just the intensity of the action material or the number of different percussion patterns he uses throughout the score.
 It’s the combination of all these things together that makes Godzilla: King of the Monsters so impressive."

 Paul Taylor of LemonWire wrote "The soundtrack successfully honors its predecessors while also managing to add some great original material of its own.
 The only downside with this soundtrack is that it can feel a bit repetitive at times.
 Lots of blaring horns.
 Lots of swelling strings.
 And lots of epic, clashing ensembles.
 These are offset slightly with tracks like “Goodbye Old Friend” and “Queen of the Monsters”.
 While McCreary’s soundtrack pairs well within the film, it’s not one I can imagine listening to on its own.
 While some scores can be nice to use as background music while writing or studying, this one in particular seems a bit too bombastic overall for that purpose.
 It’s a score that’s meant to captures your attention, not fade into the background."